Fight Impersonation Attacks: 7 Groundbreaking Prevention Techniques for Firms

 Analyse and Restrict Scammers

 Restricting impersonators starts with discovering and blocking scammers when they log in at any marketplace.
-Facial verification standards, including biometrics or liveness detection, ensure that users are legitimate.
+Face verification standards, including biometrics or liveness detection, ensure that users are legitimate.
 Those who don’t prove their identity must be kept out of the space.

 Use Custom Email Domains